 One of the great joys of working with a variety of people is discovering creative ways to enhance and empower our lives through harnessing the energy of money.

-My 30 years of experience have shown me that folks who learn from life’s many transitions – recent career success or unexpected detour, impending financial independence, or sudden windfall – the people who learn the lessons that inevitably accompany these transitions are the folks who will enhance their ability to live life to the fullest.
+I work best with people in transition be it recent success or unexpected detour, impending financial independence, or sudden windfall.
+My 25 years of experience have shown me that people who are determined to understand the scope and essence of the lessons that accompany life’s many transitions are the people who enhance their ability to live life to the fullest.
 Each time you successfully navigate a major life transition, you restock your toolbox and expand your capacity to master change.

 I became financially literate out of necessity.
 At age twenty-five I had my first and most shocking experience of “money silence” when a poorly communicated estate plan thrust me and my family into emotional turmoil and forced me to learn about the logistics of money.
-My grandmother’s death was a financial flashpoint that fundamentally changed my life’s trajectory.
-It ultimately changed for the better.
-Over time, I developed a practice that served high net worth clients and provided pro bono services to the working poor.
+My grandparents’ deaths were a financial flashpoint that fundamentally changed my life’s trajectory, achingly but ultimately for the better.
+Over time, I developed a career that has spanned serving high net worth clients and providing pro bono services to the working poor.
 I spent seven years as the Pro Bono Director of the San Francisco chapter of the Financial Planning Association.
-I taught personal financial planning at Golden Gate University.
-I continue to gather financial or co-active coaching credentials and keep my planning practice current while expanding its depth and reach.
+I taught personal financial planning at Golden Gate University and was awarded Teacher of the Year in 2007.
+I feel strongly about human rights and social justice, thanks to my work with the ACLU when I first arrived in San Francisco in 1989.
+I continue to gather relevant financial and coaching credentials to keep my planning current while expanding its depth and reach.

-Month by month, year by year, I pull the thread and reweave the quantitative and the qualitative aspects of money into a tapestry I can interpret and use to guide others.
-And they, in turn, guide me.
-I have both empathy and compassion for whatever your money challenges are.
+Financial intelligence comes from unifying the quantitative and the qualitative aspects of money.
+Without values it’s hard to establish goals, without goals it’s challenging to align your money with your aspirations.
+I have both empathy and compassion for your money challenges, however complex.
 I haven’t forgotten being one of the only women in my first financial planning class, feeling too ashamed to ask a question.
-I also know that we can all learn skills and build habits if we’re willing to systematically apply our existing talents in new ways.
+I also know that we can learn skills and build habits if we’re willing to systematically apply our existing talents in new ways.